ucsdwcsng/WiSense-AWS-Server/dev_doc.md

 4. DB throughput should be set!

 5. link to s3 bucket dev https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html

-### data collection script
+### data collector script

-simpler vers.:
+ - In DB there's basic info for packets, except csi.

-    RPi will put packet info on dynamoDB, and put csi in CSV.
-In the entry from dynamoDB, there will be pointer to the CSV file uploaded to the s3bucket, with row number. so data will be at 2*count + 1 and 2*count + 2 ultimate vers.: from DB there's hyperlink pointer to the corresponding s3 buckets.
-In DB there's basic info for packets, except csi.
+ - RPi will put packet info on dynamoDB, and put csi in a binary file.
+In the entry from dynamoDB, there will be file_name to the bynary file uploaded to the s3bucket, with row number.
+So real arrays will be at `2*row* colPerRow` and imag arrays wil be at `2*row*colPerRow + 1`

+ ### data reader script
+ - query data from dynamoDB by taking inputs of a start time and an end time.
+Returns a CSV file of those data and a txt file with all required binary files with `file_name` and `bucket_name`.

+ - Has an option to download needed binary files automatically

+ ### binary reader script
+ - takes a csv file, find csi from `/binary_data`, and insert real and imag csi to the csv file.